pudly/schmopera-hugo/content/articles/what-a-long-strange-trip-its-been-belladonna.md

 +++
-author = "Greg Finney"
+author = ["authors/greg.md"]
 categories = "Review"
-companies = ["FAWN Chamber Creative","Indie Opera T.O."]
 date = "2018-03-27T17:30:00-04:00"
 lastmod = "2018-03-29T09:31:00-04:00"
-people = ["Amanda Smith","Adam Scime"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1522185922045/sq%20-%203.jpg.jpg"
 primary_image_credit = "Sarah Ameral & Camille Rogers in Belladonna, FAWN Chamber Creative, 2018.
 Photo: Julius Haag." publishDate = "2018-03-27T19:38:00-04:00"
+related_articles = ["articles/gareth-matteys-belladonna-is-unashamedly-queer.md"]
+related_companies = ["scene/companies/fawn-chamber-creative.md","scene/companies/indie-opera-to.md"]
+related_people = ["scene/people/amanda-smith.md","scene/people/adam-scime.md"]
 short_description = "The two happen upon some berries and and with some coaxing, Cloth decides to join this new friend in tasting them.
 The berries take them on a psychotropic trip where they encounter Atrophy.
 Atrophy is personified in a dancer who leads them on a wild and destructive rampage of expression." slug = "what-a-long-strange-trip-its-been-belladonna" title = "What a long, strange trip it&#039;s been: Belladonna"